kaamiiaar/Automated-Irrigation-Demo/README.md

 To set up the ESP8266 board with sensors:

 - Hardware Assembly: Connect the temperature, humidity, and soil moisture sensors to the ESP8266 board.
 Attach the relay module for controlling the irrigation system.
+The relay will then be connected to a water pump/valve to initiate the irrigation.
 - Software Setup: Flash the ESP8266 with the provided firmware.
 Ensure it is configured to connect to your Wi-Fi network.
 - Database Connection: Set up the cloud database and ensure the ESP8266 board is programmed to send data to this database.